(This post contains affiliate links. Read my full disclosure.)

 Form a network of support, guidance, and free communication to achieve multi-rate (360°) feedback.

 Assign senior leaders and experts to the new leaders to facilitate mentorship, implicit and explicit knowledge transfer, and guide them to find firm footing as a leader.

 Seek feedback from the new leader as well as from those reporting, to keep track of the assimilation and acculturation efforts and foster a culture where honest feedback with the intention of all-round improvement and efficient communication is encouraged.

 Feedback will help both the parties, the team as well the new leader understand what works for the team, what leadership strategy to deploy, and what the people working with them are like.

-Similarly, it helps the teams and the organisation understand how they can co-operate with the new leader, harness their expertise, work with each other better and establish a collaboration and feedback strategy.
-Based on this feedback, organisations can analyse how they can continue supporting leaders and setting them up for success.
+Similarly, it helps the teams and the organization understand how they can co-operate with the new leader, harness their expertise, work with each other better and establish a collaboration and feedback strategy.
+Based on this feedback, organizations can analyze how they can continue supporting leaders and setting them up for success.

-Maintain frequent communication and establish a chain of input across various levels of the organisational hierarchy.
+Maintain frequent communication and establish a chain of input across various levels of the organizational hierarchy.

 Step 8: Alleviate issues

-If organisations pay more attention to getting the leader into their groove early on and carry out this eight-step plan partially, they will start a chain reaction of success – an efficient leader, an efficient team, successful projects, and successful organisations.
+If organizations pay more attention to getting the leader into their groove early on and carry out this eight-step plan partially, they will start a chain reaction of success — an efficient leader, an efficient team, successful projects, and successful organizations.

 If these newly minted talented individuals fail at being leaders it’s likely that they’ll end up never go for leadership roles again.